Penobscot County Jail inmate died of drug overdose, officials say

 Dyer was found to have trace amounts of buprenorphine and alprazolam in her bloodstream, Belserene said.
 Buprenorphine is a physician-prescribed medication used to treat opioid addiction.
 Alprazolam, also known as Xanax, is often used to treat anxiety and panic disorders.

-Correctional officers and Bangor Rescue services tried unsuccessfully to resuscitate Dyer, who was found unresponsive in her cell in the early morning hours of Sunday, June 10.
+Correctional officers and Bangor Rescue services tried unsuccessfully to resuscitate Dyer, who was found unresponsive in her cell in the early morning hours on Sunday, June 10.
 She had been brought to the jail the day before on two outstanding warrants.

+Penobscot County Sheriff Troy Morton said Dyer’s death is the first at the jail in more than a decade, but he declined to comment on the medical examiner’s report, citing his department’s ongoing investigation.

 Follow the Bangor Daily News on Facebook for the latest Maine news.